 - 125-amp alternator

-- P215/70R15 Touring tires
+- P225/60R17 All Season tires

 - · Trailer wiring harness

-- · Heavy-duty turn signal flasher
+- Heavy-duty turn signal flasher

-- Extra capacity engine oil cooler

-- · Heavy-duty radiator and transmission oil cooler
+- Heavy-duty radiator and transmission oil cooler

 NOTE: Some of the above equipment may be included in the specific model selected and/or additional equipment must be specified.
 A trailer hitch is an available option.